ycm-core/YouCompleteMe/README.md

 interval being this long is to prevent the server from shutting down if you leave your computer (and Vim) turned on during the night.

+A setting of `0` turns off the timer.

 The server "heartbeat" that checks whether this interval has passed occurs every 10 minutes.